Prosecutors: 2 Hawaii lawmakers took bribes to steer bills

 4 of6 FILE - Senate Majority Leader J. Kalani English speaks to reporters on opening day of the state Legislature at the state Capitol in Honolulu, Jan.
 16, 2019.
 Former Hawaii state Sen. English took bribes, including at least $15,000 cash and Las Vegas hotel rooms in exchange for shaping cesspool legislation that would benefit a business owner, according to federal allegations filed in court on Tuesday, Feb.
 8, 2022.
 Audrey McAvoy/AP Show More Show Less

-5 of6 FILE - Senate Majority Leader J. Kalani English speaks to reporters on opening day of the state Legislature at the state Capitol in Honolulu, Jan.
-16, 2019.
-Former Hawaii state Sen. English took bribes, including at least $15,000 cash and Las Vegas hotel rooms in exchange for shaping cesspool legislation that would benefit a business owner, according to federal allegations filed in court on Tuesday, Feb.
+5 of6 FILE - Senate Majority Leader J. Kalani English speaks at a news conference at the Capitol in Honolulu, Jan.
+25, 2016.
+Former Hawaii state Sen. English took bribes including at least $15,000 cash and Las Vegas hotel rooms in exchange for shaping cesspool legislation that would benefit a business owner, according to federal allegations filed in court on Tuesday, Feb.
 8, 2022.
-Audrey McAvoy/AP Show More Show Less
+Marina Riker Show More Show Less

 6 of6

-HONOLULU (AP) — A Hawaii state senator and a member of the House of Representatives took bribes including envelopes of cash, Las Vegas hotel rooms and New Orleans casino chips in exchange for shaping cesspool legislation, according to federal allegations filed in court Tuesday.
+HONOLULU (AP) — A Hawaii state senator and a state representative took bribes including envelopes of cash, Las Vegas hotel rooms and New Orleans casino chips in exchange for shaping cesspool legislation, according to federal allegations filed in court Tuesday.

-Former Senate majority leader J. Kalani English tried unsuccessfully to hide an envelope with a $5,000 bribe when FBI agents stopped his vehicle after a meeting with a business owner in January 2021, according to a charging document.
+Former Senate majority leader J. Kalani English tried unsuccessfully to hide an envelope with a $5,000 bribe when FBI agents stopped his vehicle in January 2021 after a meeting with a business owner who benefited from the cesspool legislation, according to a charging document.

 Written By